Jimmy Kimmel fires back at Aaron Rodgers after comment about release of names of Jeffrey Epstein's alleged associates

 "If that list comes out, I will definitely be popping some sort of bottle," he added.

-In response, Kimmel called out Rodgers on social media and appeared to threaten legal action.
+In response, Kimmel called out Rodgers on social media and appeared to threaten legal action hours later.

 Rodgers, who played less than a handful of snaps for the Jets this season before an Achilles injury, has yet to respond.